-- Is this original research or an evidence-based practice project, conducted by you?
-If not, if for example the abstract is a literature review of others' research, consider submitting as a Specialty Session. - If yes, is this a completed study, with data analysis and outcomes?
+- o Is this original research conducted by you?
+If not, if for example the abstract is a literature review of others' research, consider submitting as a Specialty Session. - o If yes, is this a completed qualitative or quantitative research study, with data analysis and outcomes?
 If not, consider submitting next year.